OpCheck/PerformanceMarkers.NET/README.md

 * **Text** - a human-readable hierarchy of activities with summaries of how long each activity took to complete.
 See above for a sample report.
 * **XML** - same as the text format, except you can also easily load it using any XML parser.
 This is useful when you may need to write a script that aggregates several performance reports.

-## Sequential Performance Tracking
+## Concurrent Performance Tracking

-## Thread Safety

 Instances of the Marker class are not thread-safe.
 Ensure that exactly 1 thread is accessing a marker at a time.

 Instances of the  MarkerFactory class are not thread-safe, either.
-However the following statement is thread-safe because it creates a marker factory and uses it.
+However the following statement is thread-safe because it creates an instance of a marker factory and uses it.

 	MarkerReportFactoryProvider.CreateReportFactory(MarkerReportFactoryType.Xml).CreateReport(CreatedMarker);

-## Concurrent Performance Tracking

 Now that we know that markers and marker factories are not thread-safe, we can develop a strategy